Grief and Loss

 • Behavioral: isolating from others, avoiding or focusing on reminders of the loss, changing routine activities

-Connecting with support can make a crucial difference in your grieving process.
-The resources below may help you learn more about how grief affects us and ways you can cope with your grief or help a loved one who is grieving.
-If you would like to speak with a counselor about getting more support, please contact us.
+Connecting with support can make a crucial difference in the grieving process.
+The resources below may be helpful in learning more about the impact of grief and ways of coping with grief or helping a loved one who is grieving.
+If you would like to speak with a counselor about getting more support, please contact University Counseling Services.

 Resources